 However, I know better, and went to college specifically because I know that realistically, in most situations these days, a household can not survive on one income.
 I’m well aware that I might never get to live that lifestyle, but I’m okay with that as long as I’m happy with my job and life.

 On Monday, I walked in to work at 9:00am to find my boss sitting at my desk.
 He informed me that “Friday was my last day” and that I’d get my final paycheck at the end of the week.

-I didn’t panic, because I know in my heart I can find something else, but I was disappointed.
+I didn’t panic, because I know I can find something else, but I was disappointed.
 Not only in myself, for losing a job, but also in my boss.
-We’d made agreements multiple times that we would be open and up front about any problems we had in the office, and that he wouldn’t let me go out of left field if I mutually agreed not to up and quit on him without warning.
+We’d made agreements multiple times that we would be open and up front about any problems we had in the office, and that he wouldn’t let me go out of left field so long as I agreed to not up and quit on him without warning.
 We both knew we had some issues in the office, we had very different working styles, but he definitely never gave me fair warning.
 He fell through on his end of the deal.

 I’m better off.
-The job wasn’t well suited for me, I wasn’t appreciated by my boss and he never took the time to understand the issues or problems I was having.
+The job wasn’t well suited for me, I wasn’t appreciated by my boss and he never took the time to understand the issues or problems I was having with the position.
 He wasn’t a good motivator or supporter.

 Today, three days after the lost job, I was offered a position at another office.
-I don’t know for sure if it’ll pan out, or if it does whether I’ll like it or hate it, but it was the reminder that I will be back to work again sooner or later, and my housewife gig will be gone.
+I don’t know for sure if it’ll pan out, or if it does whether I’ll like it or hate it, but it was the reminder that I will be back to work again soon, and my housewife gig will be gone.
 I’ll survive.

 Wish me luck.
 I’ll find out next week if I am good to go at the new office, and until then you can find me tending to my home and holding every penny close.